-Lee has research interests in the application of quantitative methods in program evaluation and community-based research projects that have addressed family environmental factors, classroom quality, and cognitive and social–emotional development for young children.
-In addition, her research interests include exploring the complex problems and the sustainability of social and human behavioral systems nationally or internationally using system dynamics modeling techniques.
+Lee has research interests in the application of quantitative methods in community-based research projects that address family environmental factors, classroom quality, and cognitive and social–emotional development for young children at risk.
+She is interested in exploring and assessing the sustainability of addressing complex problems within social and human behavioral systems using system dynamics modeling techniques.

 Gerde, H. K., Pierce, S. J., Lee, K., & Van Egeren, L. (2015).
 Early childhood educators' self-efficacy in science, math, and literacy instruction and science practice in the classroom.
 Manuscript in preparation for submission to Early Childhood Research Quarterly.

 Lee, K., & Cho, S. I. (2015).
 The Classroom Assessment Scoring System (CLASSTM), Pre-K in USA and Finland: A meta-analysis.
 Journal of Early Childhood Education, 35(2), 293-317.